-Rosemont College will remain ever mindful of the victim's well-being, and will take ongoing steps to protect the victim from retaliation or harm and work with the victim to create a safety plan.
+Rosemont College will remain ever mindful of the victim's well-being and will take ongoing steps to protect the victim from retaliation or harm and work with the victim to create a safety plan.
 Retaliation against the victim, whether by students or College employees, will not be tolerated.
 Rosemont College will also:

-- Assist the victim in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services; - Provide other security and support, which could include issuing a no-contact order, helping arrange a change of living or working arrangements or course schedules (including for the alleged perpetrator pending the outcome of an investigation) or adjustments for assignments or tests; and - Inform the victim of the right to report a crime to campus or local law enforcement and provide the victim with assistance if the victim wishes to do so.
+- Assist the victim in accessing other available victim advocacy, academic support, counseling, disability, health, or mental health services. - Provide other security and support, which could include issuing a no-contact order, helping arrange a change of living or working arrangements or course schedules (including for the alleged perpetrator pending the outcome of an investigation) or adjustments for assignments or tests; and - Inform the victim of the right to report a crime to campus or local law enforcement and provide the victim with assistance if the victim wishes to do so.

-Upon receipt of a report, the College will provide reasonable and appropriate interim measures designed to eliminate the alleged hostile environment and protect the Parties involved.
 The College will make reasonable efforts to communicate with the Parties to ensure that all safety, emotional and physical well-being concerns are being addressed.
 Interim measures may be imposed regardless of whether formal disciplinary action is sought by the Complainant or the College, and regardless of whether the crime is reported to local law enforcement.

-The Title IX Coordinator and the Dean of Students are available to coordinate efforts to meet the victim's needs.
+The Title IX Coordinator, Director of Public Safety and/or the Dean of Students are available to coordinate efforts to meet the victim's needs.
 If requested and appropriate, the Title IX Coordinator, the Director of Public Safety, and the Dean of Students will assist with safety concerns, discussions with significant others, or accommodations such as alternative class assignment or working arrangement, transportation assistance and/or escort, administrative no-contact orders, safety and security services, and other assistance if requested and reasonably available.